-- All Member States under review have transposed exception a). - LV has not transposed exception b) whilst PL has only partially transposed it. - 6 States have not (CZ, DK, FR, LV, LT) or not fully (PL) transposed exception c). - 4 have not (DK, LV, LT) or not fully (UK) transposed exception d). - DK and LV have not transposed exception e). - UK has not transposed exception f) whilst EE has only partially transposed it. - IE has not explicitly transposed exception g).
+• All Member States under review have transposed exception a).

+- LV has not transposed exception b) whilst PL has only partially transposed it. - 6 States have not (CZ, DK, FR, LV, LT) or not fully (PL) transposed exception c). - 4 have not (DK, LV, LT) or not fully (UK) transposed exception d). - DK and LV have not transposed exception e). - UK has not transposed exception f) whilst EE has only partially transposed it.
+The transposition of this exception by IT is not strictly in line with the Framework Decision, which refers only to the fact that the renunciation has to be given in accordance with the issuing Member State's domestic law, whilst in the legislation of IT, reference is made to renunciation according to similar forms to those of the Italian law.
+Nevertheless, due to the wording "similar forms" and the question of actual enforcement, the impact may not be so significant. - IE has not explicitly transposed exception g).
 Consent can only be provided by the central authority contrary to article 27(3)(g) and 27(4) of the Framework Decision.
 IE has made a declaration in this respect.